 All of our teachers who work with trainees are experienced practitioners who have undergone extensive training in coaching, lesson observation and feedback.
 Their work is supported by Durham SCITT who provide outstanding professional studies programmes as well as quality assuring the assessment of trainee’s performance through regular observations within school.

-Trainees are placed in our host primary schools, all good or outstanding, working with a training provider also graded as outstanding.
-We all share the same vision - excellence in education and life experiences.
+Trainees are placed in our host primary and secondary schools, all good or outstanding, working with a training provider also graded as outstanding.
+We all share the same vision – excellence in education and life experiences.
 We provide the highest standards of education and care and encourage our trainees to have high aspirations for themselves and the pupils they teach.

 We create an environment in which staff, pupils and trainee teachers alike feel valued and supported.
 We have worked with trainee teachers for many years and we fully recognise how much vibrancy, enthusiasm, and drive they offer to a school community.

-Our partnership of schools are mixture of large and small urban primaries, infant schools, faith schools, maintained schools and academies.
+Our partnership of schools are mixture of secondary schools, large and small urban primaries, infant schools, faith schools, maintained schools and academies.
 All of our schools are conveniently located, which means trainees can engage with more than one school in the partnership.
 We provide a unique opportunity to experience a diverse and contrasting range of teaching and training experiences.

 Pupils across the partnership are happy, friendly and well behaved and are at the heart of everything we do.
 Both staff and pupils are ambitious and confident.
 Many consistently out-perform their national peers and make significantly more progress.